-If you choose a slightly ‘less sexy’, well diversified fund as the main investments in your portfolio, you can season the portfolio by purchasing other ETFs on top of the main one.
-‘Media-sexy’ options include industry specific funds, ranging from digitalisation ETFs to automation, robotics, big data, clean energy or Esports.
+If you choose a slightly ‘less sexy’, well-diversified fund as the main investment in your portfolio, you can season the portfolio by purchasing other ETFs on top of the main one.
+‘Media-sexy’ options include industry-specific funds, ranging from digitalisation ETFs to automation, robotics, big data, clean energy or Esports.
 You name it!

 Should I diversify my index funds?

 Like many things, it’s not about the number of index funds you have – it’s about the quality.
 If you hold multiple index funds that invest in the same types of stocks and bonds, you’re not really increasing the diversification of your investments.
 To learn how to diversify index funds, here are a few example areas to consider:

 - Large vs small cap

 - Variety of asset classes (e.g. stocks, bonds, commodities, real estate investment trusts)

 Warren Buffett has suggested that the average investor needs to only invest in a broad stock market index to be properly diversified.
 According to Buffet, a single S&P 500 index fund provides all the stock diversification you need.

 As long as your index funds reflect that variety of investments, you should be properly diversified.
 In the end, learning how to invest is all about how much time you want to spend researching.
 If choosing one index fund is all you have time for, that’s still better than not investing at all.